askbow/DoorKnob/README.md

 Run the app after installation.

-In the main screen, click/tap <<Settings>> to open the Settings screen.
+In the main screen, click/tap Settings to open the Settings screen.
-Specify CPAM server address, username/password and then click/tap <<Discover>>.
+Specify CPAM server address, username/password and then click/tap Discover.
-The Discovery screen might open briefly (even so briefly that you won't notice it, if there are no errors), connect to CPAM server specified and copy the <<resourseId>> of the first door listed in the server response to the <<Door ID>> field of the Settings screen.
+The Discovery screen might open briefly (even so briefly that you won't notice it, if there are no errors), connect to CPAM server specified and copy the resourseId of the first door listed in the server response to the Door ID field of the Settings screen.
-Click/tap the little arrow "<" (back button) to return to the main screen.
+Click/tap the little arrow (back button) to return to the main screen.

-Now you can click/tap <<OPEN THE DOOR>>.
+Now you can click/tap OPEN THE DOOR.
 DoorKnob sends a request to grant access and briefly displays server's reply.

 If everything is OK, the specified door should go to GranTAccess or Open state in CPAM.